Spencer Bachus: Medical care advocacy

 Bachus and his wife, Linda, have been recognized by multiple organizations for their support and contributions to medical research.

 Bachus has been called a "champion for cancer patients"; he and Mrs. Bachus were awarded the National Distinguished Advocacy Award for Excellence in Cancer-Fighting Public Policy by The American Cancer Society Cancer Action Network (ACS CAN), the group's highest legislative honor.

 Bachus was a member of the Bipartisan Congressional Task Force on Alzheimer's Disease.
 During his Congressional tenure, he was also a member of the Cancer Caucus, Autism Caucus, Alzheimer's Task Force, Biomedical Research Caucus, Immigration Reform Caucus, Pro-Life Caucus.

 In October 2014, Mr. and Mrs. Bachus were honored at the National Multiple Sclerosis Society's Ambassadors Ball for their efforts on behalf of the organization's Alabama-Mississippi chapter.

 In September 2014, Linda Bachus was awarded Congressional Families Leadership Award for her role as the first executive director of the Congressional Families Cancer Prevention Program.

 Bachus sponsored legislation prioritizing palliative care.

+U.S. Export-Import Bank

+Bachus was nominated by President Donald Trump to be a member of the board of directors of the U.S. Export-Import Bank and he was confirmed by the U.S. Senate in May 2019.
+He served until July 2023 when his term expired.
+He was nominated for a second term by President Joe Biden and confirmed in December 2023.